-splash Louise Brooks’ artistry (her acting, her dancing, her writing, and her personality), is her gift to the world.
+Louise Brooks’ artistry (her acting, her dancing, her writing, and — her personality) is her gift to the world.
 She led a remarkable life, one filled with as many twists and turns as there were ups and downs.
 She possessed ravishing good-looks, plenty of talent, and smarts — and could have achieved so much more… but because of a knack for self-defeating behavior, she would end up snatching obscurity from lasting fame.
 Brooks was something of a lost soul.
 She once said, “Somehow I have avoided being found”.
+[The links embedded in the following text lead to Wikipedia, except for those marked HERE, which indicated a page on the Louise Brooks Society.]

-Known for her bobbed hair (a style she wore much of her life), this small town girl from Kansas became a Denishawn dancer, Zeigfeld showgirl, silent film actress, and later, an acclaimed author and even something of a 20th century muse.
+Known for her bobbed hair (a style she wore much of her life), this small town girl from Kansas became a Denishawn dancer, Zeigfeld Follies showgirl, silent film actress, and later, an acclaimed author and even something of a 20th century muse.
 She danced with Martha Graham, flirted with George Gershwin, and was the one-time paramour of both Charlie Chaplin and CBS founder William S. Paley.
-Though something of a loner, Brooks came to meet some of the most famous people of the Jazz Age — among them members of the Algonquin Roundtable (while she was living at the Algonquin Hotel), Hollywood icon Rudolph Valentino (she attended his funeral), and newspaper publisher William Randolph Hearst (after being invited to Hearst Castle by friend Marion Davies).
-Brooks also met the explorer Richard Byrd and the singer & actor Paul Robeson, and, she was photographed by Edward Steichen.
-In Berlin, she was acquainted with future Nazi filmmaker Leni Reifenstahl (whom she disliked), and played Lulu, an iconic character in one of the greatest silent films ever made.
-The surrealist artist Man Ray was an admirer.
+Though something of a loner, Brooks came to meet some of the most famous people of the Jazz Age — among them members of the Algonquin Round Table (while living at the Algonquin Hotel), Hollywood icon Rudolph Valentino (she also attended his funeral), and newspaper publisher William Randolph Hearst (after being invited to Hearst Castle by friend Marion Davies).
+Brooks also met the explorer Richard Byrd and singer & actor Paul Robeson, and, she was photographed by Edward Steichen.
+In Berlin, she was acquainted with future filmmaker Leni Reifenstahl (whom she disliked), and played Lulu, an iconic character in one of the greatest silent films ever made.
+The artist Man Ray was an admirer, as were other of the Surrealists.
+(Read more about Brooks and the Surrealists HERE.)

-As an actress, Brooks worked with film legends W.C.
-Fields, Roscoe “Fatty” Arbuckle, Howard Hawks, William Wellman, Michael Curtiz, and John Wayne.
+As an actress, Brooks acted along side film greats such as W.C.
+Fields, Wallace Beery, William Powell, and John Wayne.
 And while still young — then just 32 years old, she gave it all up and turned her back on Hollywood.
 Once the toast of two continents, Brooks went from the heights of world wide celebrity to a down-and-out existence, barely getting by and all but forgotten by her peers.

 F. Scott Fitzgerald, with whom she was also acquainted, wrote “there are no second acts in American lives.”
 Brooks proves the exception.
 After decades of obscurity, she emerged late in life as an author and thoughtful commentator on film.
-Some, like the Pulitzer Prize winning novelist John Updike and the Pulitzer Prizing film critic Roger Ebert, consider her the finest writer to have come out of Hollywood.
-Her bestselling book of autobiographical essays, Lulu in Hollywood, was widely praised.
+Some, like the Pulitzer Prize winning novelist John Updike and the Pulitzer Prize winning film critic Roger Ebert, consider her the finest writer to have come out of Hollywood.
+Her 1982 book of autobiographical essays, Lulu in Hollywood, was widely praised.
 It stands as her testament.
+Read more about Lulu in Hollywood HERE.

 As the years have passed, her legend has grown.
-This section of the website sketches the story of the life and times of Louise Brooks.
+This page and this section of the LBS website sketches the story of the life and times of Louise Brooks.
+Additionally, here are a few HUB pages (groups of pages) which detail aspects of Brooks’ life and career.

 Early Life